haroldtreen/haroldtreen.github.io/_posts/2017-06-11-debugging-passive-aggressive-server.md

 ## The moral of the story?

 - Smart tools exist for protecting against brute force attacks!
-- Sometimes problems arise without warning and it's confusing - but there's always a reason!
+- Sometimes strange problems arise and it makes no sense what's going on - but if you dig deep enough you'll likely find a fascinating explanation!
 - Reach out to others when you're facing an issue - they might have a wider array of tools to help debug the problem.

 EpubPress and I resolved our differences and we are looking forward to making more beautiful ebooks together.